Hurricane Frederic: United States

 Storm surge damage was reported along 80 miles of coastline from Mississippi to Florida, with tides 8 to 12 ft above the normal level being observed.
+Frederic inundated 122,000 acres of land across Florida, Mississippi, and Alabama.
 Five deaths were directly attributed to Frederic in the United States, four of which occurred inland: a person swept from a boat near Pensacola was the only casualty along the coast.
-In total, Frederic was responsible for $1.7 billion in damages.
-This made Frederic the costliest hurricane in the history of the United States at the time; the figure was not surpassed until Hurricane Alicia in 1983.
-Frederic also dumped heavy rainfall across much of the eastern United States.
-Over a dozen tornadoes were also reported in Frederic's wake.
-However, these had minimal impact.
+Total losses due to Frederic in the continental United States were estimated at $2.22 billion.
+Frederic also dumped heavy rainfall across much of the eastern United States, and over a dozen tornadoes were reported in the storm's wake.

 Florida

 As Frederic was strengthening in the Gulf of Mexico, strong winds were reported in the Florida Keys.
-A station on the Dry Tortugas recorded a 58 mph wind gust on September 10; this was stronger than any other Florida wind gust measurement in association with Frederic.
-A station in Key West, Florida clocked at 43 mph wind gust, coupled with sustained winds of 29 mph.
+A station on the Dry Tortugas recorded a 58 mph wind gust on September 10.
+A station in Key West, Florida clocked a 43 mph wind gust and sustained winds of 29 mph.
+The highest wind gust recorded in the state was 96 mph, recorded at the Pensacola Naval Air Station.
+Another station in Pensacola recorded a gust to 78 mph.
 Tides in the Dry Tortugas peaked at 15 ft, roughly 12 ft above normal.
+Water reached heights of 11-15 ft along Perdido Key.
+In the Pensacola area, storm surge peaked at 6-7 ft.
+Surge above 3 ft reached as far east as Panama City.
 Rainfall from the extremities of the hurricane reached South Florida, with some rainfall totals exceeding 7 in.
+Damage in Florida was estimated to be about $75.3 million, the overwhelming majority of it in Escambia and Santa Rosa counties.
+Florida recorded 1 death and 106 injuries in association with Frederic.

 Alabama

-Frederic made landfall at Dauphin Island, Alabama and continued across to a point on the Alabama/Mississippi state line near Bayou La Batre, Alabama.

-Near-total property damage occurred along the Alabama coastline between Fort Morgan and Gulf Shores, the latter seeing 80% of its buildings completely destroyed.
-The causeway linking Dauphin Island to the mainland was swept away in many areas.
-Alabama's second-largest city (at that time), Mobile, Alabama suffered extensive damage as well.
-Wind damage was also severe, especially across southern Alabama.
-Hurricane-force gusts were felt as far inland as Choctaw County.
-Structural failure was widespread in the immediate landfall area with industrial, residential and governmental buildings as well as hospitals suffering heavy damage.
-Nearly 90% of the Mobile area lost electricity, and the historic City Hall experienced heavy roof damage.
-Many small beach houses were completely destroyed by high winds before the storm surge could add any effects.
-Tree damage with broken limbs was extensive, leaving thousands of tall pine trees all tilted, leaning in the direction of the wind.
-11 Alabama counties were declared disaster areas.